Data Driven Web Design: How to Build Better-Performing B2B Websites

 • Could the CTA annoy the visitor? > Certain types of CTAs, such as pop-ups, may annoy a site user enough to cause them to leave the site, especially if they cannot “x” out the CTA or must take a conversion action to make it disappear.

-Design CTA buttons that are large enough to stand out without taking up a large portion of the page.
-Round the edges of flat CTA buttons, or add a 3-D effect to make them look more clickable.
-Use contrasting colors that draw the user’s eye.
-Ensure type is easy for anyone to read.
+Design CTA buttons that are large enough to stand out without taking up a large portion of the page:

 short form with large cta buttonA large CTA button with rounded edges; Source: X-Centric